Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.6.1 |

 Blocks the natural evolution of the weather.
 Rain or sunshine, the current atmosphere persists indefinitely.
-The /weather command remains functional to force a manual change if necessary.
+The command /weather remains functional to force a manual change if necessary.

 /gamerule doWeatherCycle false